communitybridge/easycla/dev.md

 ### Install Python

-You will need to install a local Python 3.11+ runtime.
+You will need to install a local Python 3.11 runtime (possibly via `deadsnakes`).

 One easy way to install a Python runtime on a Mac is via the `pipenv` tool.
 Here, we'll use it to install a specific version of Python.
 There are other